 You will take home a dress that you made, valued at $1,200.

 West County Fiber Arts is the studio of felt artist Heidi Harris, on a beautiful 1-acre property in rural Sonoma County, California.
 Classes will take place both indoors and in the garden.

-Lunch will be provided each day, featuring foods from local farms.
+Lunch will be provided each day.
 Wine, tea and snacks will be served from 5:00 to 6:00 pm on Friday and Saturday, allowing time for relaxation and getting to know your fellow students.